Khloe Kardashian Says She’s Lost 33 Pounds Since Birth Of Daughter True But Still Has More Left To Go

 All that hard work at the gym is finally paying off for Khloe Kardashian.

 While she regularly posts videos and photos of herself hitting the gym on what seems to be a daily basis, Khloe Kardashian is now reaping the rewards off all her hard work.
-And, she wasn’t afraid to share the results of her impressive weight loss with fans on her App, according to the Daily Mail.
+And, she wasn’t afraid to share the results of her impressive weight loss with fans on her app, according to the Daily Mail.

 “I was so shocked when I lost 33 pounds of baby weight in the first three months.
 I really thought it would be more of a challenge since I’ve struggled with my weight my entire life.”

-But, while she is close to hitting her “goal weight” Khloe confessed to fans that since she’s the queen of yo-yoing, she’s currently “plateauing” after five months post-partum, telling fans that it’s “so hard” to drop more weight.
+But while she is close to hitting her “goal weight,” Khloe confessed to fans that since she’s the queen of yo-yoing, she’s currently “plateauing” after five months postpartum, telling fans that it’s “so hard” to drop more weight.
 The mother of one told fans that she still has about 17 more pounds to lose before she reaches her goal weight and she really wants to get her muscles tightened back up.

 “I’m still eating healthy (when I can) and working out, but some days are harder than others.
 But, for now, I’m just not putting pressure on myself and enjoying being a mommy.
 I know I’ll hit my fitness goal—and it will feel sooooo good,” the Good American co-founder shared.